tinacms/tina.io/content/guides/gatsby/git/create-new-files.md

 title: Creating New Files
 ---

 An integral aspect of content management is the ability to create new content.
-To create new content files with Tina, you will need to configure and register `content-creator` plugins with the CMS.
+To create new content files with Tina, you will need to configure and register [`content-creator` plugins](/docs/plugins/content-creators) with the CMS.

 Currently, Tina provides `content-creator` plugins for both Markdown and JSON files in **Gatsby projects**.
 Once registered, actions from these `content-creator` plugins are accessible from the sidebar menu.
 If you have an idea for a new `content-creator` plugin, [consider contributing!](/docs/contributing/guidelines)

 ![content-creator-plugin-tinacms](/img/content-creator-ex.jpg)

+> _Tip:_ Reference this blog for another [detailed tutorial](https://tinacms.org/blog/add-and-delete-files) on adding & deleting files in Gatsby.

 ### General steps